firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 ## I get 'Error: could not open input file artisan'?

-Make sure you run the artisan commands in the `firefly-iii` directory.
+Run the artisan commands in the `firefly-iii` directory.

 ## I get 'Error: call to undefined function numfmt\_create()'?

-Make sure you have installed and enabled the PHP intl extension.
+Verify you have installed and enabled the PHP intl extension.

 ## I run SELinux and I don't want to disable it.
 Now what?